Activity-Based Therapy (ABT)

 The ABT CoP brings together committed individuals with a common interest in ABT to advance the Canadian ABT priorities.
 The ultimate goal is improving access to and quality of ABT to optimize health outcomes for people living with spinal cord injury and disorder in Canada.

 Spinal moves is a podcast conversation about ABT with leaders of today.
 Join hosts Hope Jervis Rademeyer and Anita Kaiser as they chat with people living with spinal cord injury, clinicians who work in neurological settings, and researchers who study activity-based therapy.
 This series is brought to you by the ABT CoP and produced in coordination with Hope Jervis Rademeyer, Anita Kaiser, and Praxis Spinal Cord Institute.
+Podcast is available in English and French.

 Funding supports advance the evidence and implementation of ABT to enhance neuro-restoration in individuals with spinal cord injury.
 Find Praxis grant announcements and award recipients for Cure and Care Program open calls.